-CircleCI 2.0 provides a number of different ways to move data into and out of jobs, persist data, and with the introduction of Workspaces, move data between jobs.
+CircleCI provides a number of different ways to move data into and out of jobs, persist data, and with workspaces, move data between jobs.
 Using the right feature for the right task will help speed up your builds, improve repeatability, and improve efficiency.

-The benefit of faster CI runs will be clear to anybody who’s waited for the CI to go green.
+The benefit of faster CI runs will be clear to anybody who has ever waited for their CI test suite to go green.

 Repeatability is also important.
 A repeatable CI process means that if you run the same process again against the same SHA from your repo, you will get the same result.
 When a CI process isn’t repeatable you’ll find yourself wasting time re-running jobs to get them to go green.

-When a Workspace is declared in a job, one or more files or directories can be added.
-Each addition creates a new layer in the Workspace filesystem.
-Downstreams jobs can then use this Workspace for its own needs or add more layers on top.
+When a workspace is declared in a job, one or more files or directories can be added.
+Each addition creates a new layer in the workspace filesystem.
+Downstream jobs can then use this workspace for its own needs or add more layers on top.

-Caching persist data between the same job in multiple Workflow runs.
+Caching persists data between the same job in multiple workflow runs.

 Caching lets you reuse the data from expensive fetch operations from previous jobs.
 After the initial job run, future instances of the job will run faster by not redoing work.
 A prime example is package dependency managers such as Yarn, Bundler, or Pip.
 With dependencies restored from a cache, commands like

 yarn install will only need to download new dependencies, if any, and not redownload everything on every build.

 Caches are global within a project, a cache saved on one branch will be used by others so they should only be used for data that is OK to share across Branches.
 For more tips like this and a deeper understanding of CircleCI caching, you can read the CircleCI 2.0 Caching Doc.